 Oral iron supplements are the best way to restore iron levels for people who are iron deficient, but they should be used only when dietary measures have failed.
 Iron supplements cannot correct anemias that are not due to iron deficiency.

 Iron replacement therapy can cause gastrointestinal problems, sometimes severe ones.
 Excess iron may also contribute to heart disease, diabetes, and certain cancers.
-Doctors generally advise against iron supplements in anyone with a healthy diet and no indications of iron deficiency anemia.
+Experts generally advise against iron supplements in anyone with a healthy diet and no indications of iron deficiency anemia.

 Oral Iron Supplements

-Supplement Forms.
-There are two forms of supplemental iron: ferrous and ferric.
+Supplement Forms: There are two forms of supplemental iron: ferrous and ferric.
 Ferrous iron is better absorbed and is the preferred form of iron tablets.
 Ferrous iron is available in three forms: ferrous fumarate, ferrous sulfate, and ferrous gluconate.

 The label of an iron supplement contains information both on the tablet size (which is typically 325 mg) and the amount of elemental iron contained in the tablet (the amount of iron that is available for absorption by the body.)
 When selecting an iron supplement, it is important to look at the amount of elemental iron.

 A 325 mg iron supplement contains the following amounts of elemental iron depending on the type of iron: